klaeufer/HOTLangBench/README.md

 It should be relatively easy to add other benchmarks with a minor refactoring of the directory structure.

 We also plan to address the limitations listed above.

+Furthermore, we should include other performance metrics, especially heap memory usage.